Create an Estimator

 )

-The memory restricted estimator can also be manually configured with the following options:
+The memory restricted estimator can also be manually configured with the options shown in the following example:

 import qrunch as qc